-1. Use familiar and easy-to-follow words and short sentences.
+1. KISS is a good place to start: Keep it simple and short.
+Use familiar and easy-to-follow words and short sentences.
 Use language that is straight-forward.

-3. Leverage transitions.
+3. Use transitions.
 Make sure they connect what you just said with what you’re about to say.

-6. Avoid jargon, unless it’s known to be familiar to the audience.
+6. Avoid jargon and acronyms, unless it’s known to be familiar to the audience.

 8. Be conversational.

 9. Appeal to the 5 senses.
 How does this message feel?
 What does the result look like?
 What should they hear?
 Can they touch it?
 Is there a smell to invoke?

 Example: This is what success looks like for this project.